HUNTING IN THE CANTONMENT AREA

 No feeding or baiting of wildlife for the purpose of hunting is allowed.

-In 2023, hunters are allowed to harvest deer with colored ear tags or neck collars, but the ear tag number must be reported through FortDrum.iSportsman.net and neck collars must be dropped off at the self-check station in the kiosk outside of the Natural Resources Branch (Bldg.
-T4848).
+In 2024, hunters are allowed to harvest deer with colored ear tags or neck collars, but the ear tag number must be reported through FortDrum.iSportsman.net and neck collars must be dropped off at the self-check station in the kiosk outside of Bldg.
+1255 off of Restore Hope.

 Hunters with wounded game that leave the designated Cantonment Hunting Areas (Appendix C) and/or beyond authorized access or shooting times must notify Fort Drum Law Enforcement Officials before tracking the animal by calling the Military Police (315-772-5156 or 315-772-5157) or stopping at the Directorate of Emergency Services (Bldg.
 P-10715).